 - 1) The applicant must be an individual belonging to a research institution with job assignment including research activity within the said institution.
 (Whether the job is paid/unpaid, or full-time/part-time is irrelevant.
 It is not a prerequisite of eligibility that the research activity constitutes the main part of his/her job.) - 2) The applicant must be actually engaged in research activity in his/her research institution.
 (Those who are only engaged in research assisting jobs are ineligible.) - 3) The applicant must not be a graduate student or any other categories of student.
-(An individual who has a position in a research institution with a research activity as his/her main job (e.g., a university teaching staff, researcher belonging to a company, etc.), and holds a student status at the same time is eligible.) - ()Here, the research institution must be such that designated according to the Article 2 of the "Rules for the Handling of Grants-in-Aid for Scientific Research" (issued by the MEXT).

-(Reference) Requirements that the research institution must meet:
+(An individual who has a position in a research institution with a research activity as his/her main job (e.g., a university teaching staff, researcher belonging to a company, etc.), and holds a student status at the same time is eligible.) - (1) Here, the research institution must be such that designated according to the Article 2 of the "Rules for the Handling of Grants-in-Aid for Scientific Research" (issued by the MEXT). - (2) JSPS Fellows (DC) are deemed to have met the application requirements by being nominated as a JSPS Fellow (DC), notwithstanding the items a) through c) in (i) above.
+However, please check with your research organization regarding the requirements that it must meet. - (Reference) Requirements that the research institution must meet: (see "IV.
+Instructions for Administrative Staff of Research Institution")